leadscales/leadhud/README.md

 LeadHUD is a modern, functional HUD for Team Fortress 2, taking inspiration from modern FPS games.

+LeadHUD is still work in progress and will remain so for a while.
+Plans are to have almost every element customized and to fit in with the current style of the HUD.

 # Installation:

-Clone the repo with git or download the zip manually, and drag and drop the **leadhud-main** folder into the /tf/custom/ folder.
+Clone the repo with git or download the zip manually, extract it, and drag and drop the **leadhud-main** folder into the /tf/custom/ folder.

 # Crosshairs